-A cloud-based drawing management solution streamlines the mark-up process by combining and synchronizing mark-ups from various authorized sources across multiple devices.
+A cloud-based drawing management solution streamlines the mark-up process by combining and synchronising mark-ups from various authorised sources across multiple devices.

 Gone are the days of printing out endless revisions, and of stakeholders unwittingly working from out-of-date versions – now everyone is in the loop as revisions are made and shared in real time.

 Not only that, but using apps such as Zutec’s Elevation, stakeholders can view drawings while out in the field, and its mark-up tools mean changes can be made by authorised persons, no matter where they are, on-site or off-site.